-AH 320 Did New York Really Steal the Idea of Modern Art?
-(3.00 cr.)
+AH 320 Contemporary Art, 1945 to the Present (3.00 cr.)

-In the aftermath of World War II and with the advent of the Abstract Expressionists, American artists seemingly pioneered the successive waves of post-painterly and hard-edged abstraction, Pop and performance art, conceptual art, and earthworks.
+In the aftermath of World War II and with the advent of the Abstract Expressionists, American artists seemingly pioneered the successive waves of post-painterly and hardedged abstraction, Pop and performance art, conceptual art, and earthworks.
 Explores the diversity of European and American art from 1945 to the present.

-AH 321 Modern Women Artists: From

-Impressionism to Post-Modern (3.00 cr.)
+AH 321 Modern Women Artists: From Impressionism to Post-Modern (3.00 cr.)

 Beginning with three women artists working in the 1870s, the course examines such issues as stereotypical iconography, politics of exhibiting, women's "traditional" arts, and artistic training for women.
-Continuing through the twentieth century-using feminist art criticism, videotapes of the artists' artwork, and the art objects produced by women-the course expands the history of the making of art by questioning previous models and constructing new ones.
+Continuing through the twentieth century using feminist art criticism, videotapes of the artists' artwork, and the art objects produced by women the course expands the history of the making of art by questioning previous models and constructing new ones.
 Counts toward Gender Studies minor.